gaelcolas/DscInfraSample/README.md

 ## The Desired Infrastructure repository

 An Infrastructure represented as code with DSC could look like this repository.
-It is inspired by Puppet's R10K, and allows to separate staging environments via git branches so that successful changes can be promoted through each environment, while keeping the infra consistent (more on this later).
+It is inspired by Puppet's R10K and Hiera, and allows to separate staging environments via git branches so that successful changes can be promoted through each environment, while keeping the infra consistent (more on this later).

 The main principles this module follow are the followings:
 - This is a repository that stores and organises the Infrastructure policies (Roles and Managed objects definitions. i.e. Nodes)